-There are numerous DIPG trials available worldwide (subject to eligibility criteria) currently however there is only limited scope in the UK for open trial options available on the NHS.
+There are numerous DIPG trials available worldwide (subject to eligibility criteria) currently however there is only limited scope in the UK and few open trial options available on the NHS.

-Presently there are only TWO recruiting trials for DIPG in the UK
+Presently there are only two or three recruiting trials for DIPG in the UK.

 Abbie's Army are connected to the 'BIOMEDE' trial established in 2017, it is a 'Phase 2' and currently available for newly diagnosed DIPG patients only (prior to radiation) available in numerous UK specialist cancer centers this is part of a wider highly structured European roll out.

 The Principal Investigator in the UK is Dr Darren Hargrave at Great Ormond Street Hospital.
 Please consult your individual treating oncologist for advice regarding eligibility for this trial which includes biopsy.

 Biological Medicine for Diffuse Intrinsic Pontine Glioma (DIPG) Eradication